dmichaels/public/work/etc/bc_librarian_interview/project/README.md

 **Solution**

-- The POC (proof-of-concept) project, to demonstrate how a more realtime, less daily-replication driven, system could improve the user (member) experience, was to employ Kafka as a realtime data pipeline.
+- The solution, which served as a POC (proof-of-concept) project, to demonstrate how a more realtime, less daily-replication driven, system could improve the user (member) experience, was to employ Kafka as a realtime data pipeline.

 - Kafka is a realtime, high-throughput (append-only, non-destructive) streaming data bus (queue, pipeline).